1. What are the levels offered by German International Academy Chennai?

 Under certain conditions, school leaving certifications acquired abroad may be treated equally to a German graduation degree.
-The correspondence with the German lower education (‘Hauptschule’), a middle education (‘Realschule’) as well as the general or subject-specific higher education for professional purposes (‘Hochschulreife’) will be decided by the certificate recognition office of the related state authority.
+In general, the correspondence with the German lower education (‘Hauptschule’), the middle school education (‘Realschule’) as well as the general or subject-specific higher education for professional purposes (‘Hochschulreife’) will be decided by the certificate recognition office of the related state authority.
 The responsible authorities can be found in the databank ‘anabin’ under ‘Anerkennungs- und Beratungsstellen in Deutschland’.

 For the recognition of qualifications for the purpose of admission to higher education, however, the universities are responsible.

-We suggest parents from Germany to inform themselves before their departure at their local school about the possible requirements in case of the return of a pupil to the school.
+We suggest German parents to inform themselves at their local institute about the possible requirements in case of the return of a pupil the school before their departure.